RumoOr/Snips-Neustart/README.md

 # Snips-Neustart
-A restart app for Snips.ai
+A german restart app for Snips.ai

 ## Installation